CalvinJohn99/Beastly-Bistro/README.md

 ## **Getting Started**

 To get started with the game, please follow the outline provided [here](https://github.com/UQcsse3200/2024-studio-3/wiki/Getting-Started).
 Once this setup is complete, you will be able to play and edit the game.
+Just a quick heads up, use `./gradlew run` to run the game!

 Find the complete game walkthrough guide here. (should have a walkthrough → example of how the game is played)